micmejia/bible-dump/NKJV/Genesis/Gen 34.md

 And when Shechem the son of Hamor the Hivite, prince of the country, saw her, he took her and lay with her, and violated her.

 ###### 3
-His soul [^a]was strongly attracted to Dinah the daughter of Jacob, and he loved the young woman and spoke [^b]kindly to the young woman.
+His soul was strongly attracted to Dinah the daughter of Jacob, and he loved the young woman and spoke kindly to the young woman.

 ###### 4
 So Shechem spoke to his father Hamor, saying, "Get me this young woman as a wife."

 ###### 5
 And Jacob heard that he had defiled Dinah his daughter.
-Now his sons were with his livestock in the field; so Jacob held[^c] his peace until they came.
+Now his sons were with his livestock in the field; so Jacob held his peace until they came.

 ###### 6
 Then Hamor the father of Shechem went out to Jacob to speak with him.